wepala/appa/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Before running the project, you will first need to set up some environment variables.
+Create a new file in the `root` of the project called `.env` Copy the contents of the `.env-dist` file into the `.env` and fill out the blanks

 ### Prerequisites

 1. Node